OpenSSH: How To maintain your lists of known hosts

 user@laptop:~/tmp$

-will add the following two entries
+When executing this command ssh will add the following two entries

-when connecting to github.com for the first time:
+to ~/.ssh/known_hosts when connecting to github.com for the first time:

 |1|XbQtt3GpqVvirItg5N3htKC1Zs8=|ns1qjyRmV5uj72aBhj3s/pOoFII= ssh-rsa AAAAB3NzaC1yc2EAAAABIwAAAQEAq2A7hRGmdnm9tUDbO9IDSwBK6TbQa+PXYPCPy6rbTrTtw7PHkccKrpp0yVhp5HdEIcKr6pLlVDBfOLX9QUsyCOV0wzfjIJNlGEYsdlLJizHhbn2mUjvSAHQqZETYP81eFzLQNnPHt4EVVUh7VfDESU84KezmD5QlWpXLmvU31/yMf+Se8xhHTvKSCZIFImWwoG6mbUoWf9nzpIoaSjB+weqqUUmpaaasXVal72J+UX2B+2RPW3RcT0eOzQgqlJL3RKrTJvdsjE3JEAvGq3lGHSZXy28G3skua2SmVi/w4yCE6gbODqnTWlg7+wC604ydGXA8VJiS5ap43JXiUFFAaQ==